CHAPTER 1: NUMBER SENSE

 Perspectives

-5. The U.S. has a population of about 330.2 million people[18].
-The world has a population of about 8.0 billion people [19]a) Write the U.S. population in scientific notation. b) Write the world population in scientific notation. b) How many times smaller is the U.S. population than the world population?
+- The U.S. has a population of about 330.2 million people[18].
+The world has a population of about 8.0 billion people [19]a) Write the U.S. population in scientific notation. b) Write the world population in scientific notation. c) How many times is the world population as big as the U.S. population?

 Show/Hide Answer